Timeline of the Opioid Crisis in Canada

 This month 42 kilograms of carfentanil is found in Durham, ON.
 Carfentanil, 100 times more potent than fentanyl it’s derived from, is so deadly some countries have experimented with using it as a chemical weapon.
 This isn’t the first time the drug had been found in the city, as local police seized enough carfentanil to wipe out a small city a month prior.

 Canada’s neighbour in the south declares opioid deaths in the United States a national public health emergency, as Donald Trump addresses an audience at the White House.
-The U.S. faces a higher number of deaths than Canadians, with more than 40,000 people dying from opioid-related deaths in 2017.
+The U.S. faces a higher number of deaths than Canadians, with more than 40,000 people in America dying from opioid-related deaths in 2017.

 By this time, due to legislative changes, 22 safe injection sites, with three interim ones, are operating in Canada.
 On Nov.
 4, NDP Leader Jagmeet Singh addresses delegates and supporters in Vancouver, calling on the federal government to declare opioid addiction a national crisis.
 Singh receives a standing ovation after he says the NDP’s would decriminalize the possession of all drugs.
 “I saw that people’s lives are being destroyed while the federal government does little or nothing and it breaks my heart,” Singh said.
 “I saw with my own eyes the devastation of the opioid crisis.”